 We use a wide variety of chemicals to clean our homes and keep our gardens in tip top condition.

 corrosives and caustics which, if swallowed, can burn your pet's mouth,

 Just like children, Cocker Spaniels are curious and many like to chew on just about anything that they can get their jaws on, which is why it's sensible to keep household products such as these locked away from our pets at all times.

-Not only that, they're usually very colorful too which can mean that they're more likely to be attractive to both family pets and our children.
+Not only that, they're usually very colourful too which can mean that they're more likely to be attractive to both family pets and our children.

 It's important to keep all medicines prescribed for human use out of reach of your Cocker Spaniel (as well as our kids).

 We mustn't forget pet medicines either.

-For example, organophosphates and carbamates (all potential dog poisons) are used in preparations for de-fleaing and worming your pet.
+For example, organophosphates and carbonates (all potential dog poisons) are used in preparations for de-fleaing and worming your pet.

 These are absorbed through the skin and, if applied incorrectly or too often, (accidentally, of course) it can result in an overdose and affect your pet 's nervous system.

 Keep pet medicines out of reach of nosy Spaniels and always follow the application instructions on the manufacturers' packaging.
 Be safe!

 The garage may store many substances which could prove fatal to your pet.

 Petroleum products can be poisonous to dogs and can cause burning of the mouth, throat, and stomach and can be even more harmful to puppies.

 your Spaniel is sick after ingesting petroleum products, it can enter his

 Do not induce vomiting if your pet accidentally swallows petroleum products unless specifically instructed to do so by your vet.

 If your Cocker manages to eat a petroleum based product, his symptoms may include difficulty in breathing, panting, pawing at the mouth, tremors, and convulsions.